Ryan Anderson (punter): Professional career

-Anderson went undrafted in the 2018 NFL Draft, and participated in a rookie minicamp with the New England Patriots, but no deal was reached and Anderson sat out the 2018 season.
+Anderson went undrafted in the 2018 NFL draft, and participated in a rookie minicamp with the New England Patriots, but no deal was reached and Anderson sat out the 2018 season.

-Birmingham Iron

 Anderson earned a roster spot with the Birmingham Iron of the now defunct Alliance of American Football, but was replaced with a different punter who had ties to the coaching staff.

-New York Giants

 Anderson signed with New York Giants after a tryout at their rookie minicamp on May 5, 2019.
 He was waived on August 14, 2019.

+On April 10, 2023, Anderson signed with the Chicago Bears.
+On July 25, 2023, he was waived.